 How do Clayton State Online degree programs work?

 Our online programs have been designed for students that have a busy life.
 The majority of our online students are non-traditional students that have been out of high school for some time and have work/life commitments.
 Online learning allows students with busy lives to fit their education into times that work best for them.
 Our fully online programs can be completed entirely online without any required campus visits.
 Take a look at our program offerings and please contact us with any questions.

 How do I know if I am ready to learn online?

 Learning online requires a significant time investment as a student.
 Since you’re not required to meet on campus in a traditional classroom setting, it is up to you to maintain communication with your professor and to keep up with assignments.
-To help determine how ready you are to learn online, you can take our SmarterMeasure online student readiness survey.
-Be sure to read the instructions when logging into the survey to ensure you complete the proper version.

 How do I interact with my classmates and instructor?

 You’ll interact with your classmates and instructor through our Learning Management System, BrightSpace.
 BrightSpace is the system you’ll use to view your class content, submit assignments and communicate with others in your course.
 Additionally, your instructor will also be available via other methods of communication.
 Please refer to the course syllabus for additional information.